pridhvi/secure-chat-app/README.md

 Server keys (RSA) are included as the files server_priv.key and server_pub.key.
 Clients and server use these keys to communicate confidentially.
 Please generate new RSA key pair for your usage.

+Please refer to [Protocols.pdf](Protocols.pdf) for information about the protocols being used.

 There are three clients in the server.
 Only those three clients can login (There is no registration function).
 The credentials for those clients are as follows:

 ### Client 1